GeorgeWildboarman/Friends-fan/README.md

-## Script Analysis of 'Friends', popular American television sitcom
+# Build ChatBot to talk with 'Friends'

 ## Introduction

-Hello, Friends fans!!!
+Hello!!!

+I just started learning Python by myself, so I'm still a beginner.

+Now I'm trying to build a chatbot with Python3 to have a fun.
+It will help to improve my skills, although it will take me a very long time to complete.

+Give it a try!

+My goal is to make a simple chatbot that talks as if it were one of 'Friends'.
+Because I am a fan of 'Friends', popular American television sitcom.

 I am a fan of 'Friends' and a beginner in Python.
 Here I will practice my Python skills and develop the script analysis by Python3.

-All the resources of the scripts used here are provided by Crazy For Friends.
+All the resources of the scripts of 'Friends' are provided by Crazy For Friends.
 Resource website URL: http://www.livesinabox.com/friends/scripts.shtml

-## Section 1
+## 1. Crawl and Scrape

-First step: Get the contents of the scripts divided into episodes on each page.
+Get the contents of the scripts and store them in a local folder by each of the episodes.

+## 2. Learning NLTK(Natural Language Toolkit) for Natural Language Processing(NLP)

 ## Conclusion